annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_wdl.md

 p.s.
 I actually downloaded [version 56](https://github.com/broadinstitute/cromwell/releases/tag/56) as 80 didn't work for me.

 ##### Java
-Running cromwell requires a working Java environment, so if you don't have it, you should download it from [here](https://www.oracle.com/java/technologies/downloads/#java8) (I downloaded **x64 Compressed Archive** from the Linux options, for my Centos7 machine).
+Running cromwell requires a working Java environment, so if you don't have it, you should download it from [here](https://www.oracle.com/java/technologies/downloads/#java8) (I downloaded **x64 Compressed Archive** from the Linux options, for the cluster's Centos7 machine).
 Note that you may need to create an Oracle account to download Java, if you don't have one!

 To ensure the newly downloaded java gets called when you type in ```java```, unzip the file you downloaded by typing: